franciscoxcode/TaskyCrush/README.md

 - [x] Add repeat options for recurring tasks
 - [x] Support full markdown notes per task
 - [x] Improve notes performance
+- [x] Move the manage-project button next to the Tasky Crush title for a cleaner header
+- [x] Replace the top-right add control with a floating action button
+- [x] Hide the Unassigned filter unless there are active unassigned tasks
+- [x] Keep project emojis visible for completed tasks even after a project is deleted
 - [ ] Rearrange tasks via long press
 - [ ] Add due time to tasks
 - [ ] Implement CloudKit for database and sync